stozo04/Energy-Plan-Cost-Comparison/README.md

 Contributions are welcome!
 Please submit a pull request or report issues in the repository.

 ## Contact
-For further assistance, please contact [Your Name/Email].
+For further assistance, please contact me.